albee/rattle-iros-2022/README.md

 catkin build
 ```

-This will build the RATTLE packages, which can be used standalone, or coordinate as a whole with the aid of a simulation environment (see below).
+This will build the RATTLE packages, which can be used standalone, or coordinated as a whole with the aid of a simulation environment (see below).

 Note: strange catkin build errors for `ff_msgs` involving empy can be resolved using:
 `catkin build -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.7m`

 ## Usage